bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 If successful, grants the script a session, allowing it to exec() scripts on that server, or scp() files to it. (scp() \*from\* the server is always allowed.)

+Response messages:

-Response messages:<br/> - "200 Success" - Authentication was successful.<br/> - "401 Not Authorized" - Authentication failed.
-The password is incorrect.<br/> - "401 Hostname Not Found" - The server was not found.
-The server may be offline or the hostname is invalid.<br/> - "408 Request Timeout" - The request failed (though the password may or may not have been correct).
-Caused by network instability.<br/> - "301 Server Has Moved" - The server has moved to a different location and is no longer connected to the current server.<br/>
+- "200 Success" - Authentication was successful.

+- "401 Not Authorized" - Authentication failed.
+The password is incorrect.

+- "404 Hostname Not Found" - The server is offline.

+- "408 Request Timeout" - The request failed (though the password may or may not have been correct).
+Caused by network instability.

+- "301 Server Has Moved" - The server has moved to a different location and is no longer connected to the current server.

 </td></tr>